mbmcmullen27/linux/README.md

 swapon swap_file
 ```

 - (97) The LVM example here is an Ubuntu VM that already has LVM installed and configured.
-According to [Arch Wiki](https://wiki.archlinux.org/title/LVM) the package to install is lvm2, but I suspect the actual configuring of LVM is much more involvedy
+According to [Arch Wiki](https://wiki.archlinux.org/title/LVM) the package to install is lvm2, but I suspect the actual configuring of LVM is much more involved
     - (102) Constructing a Logical Volume System

+- where /dev/sdb1 is a physical volume
+    ```sh
+    # print LVM header on a PV
+    dd if=/dev/sdb1 count=1000 | strings | less
+    ```